itsallconnected/truecolors-v2/CONTRIBUTING.md

-Unless the Pull Request is about refactoring code, updating dependencies or other internal tasks, assume that the audience are not developers, but a Mastodon user or server admin, and try to describe it from their perspective.
+Unless the Pull Request is about refactoring code, updating dependencies or other internal tasks, assume that the audience are not developers, but a Truecolors user or server admin, and try to describe it from their perspective.

 The final commit in the main branch will carry the title from the PR.
 The main branch is then fed into the changelog and ultimately into release notes.
 We try